nawrotlab/larvaworld/README.md

    Larvaworld via Linux terminal
    =========================================
-   Optionally Larvaworld can be launched through Linux terminal via the remaining two executable python files.
+   Optionally Larvaworld can be launched through Linux terminal.
-   Help on how to use these can be found in the [tutorial notebook](tutorial/walkthrough.ipynb).
-   Three modes are available :
+   Different modes are available :

-   1. Simulation
+   1. Single Simulation

        Run a single simulation of one of multiple available experiments.
        Optionally run the respetive analysis.